MaizeShark/MaizeShark/README.md

 ### 🚀 What I'm up to

 - 🔭 **Currently working on:**
-  - A smartwatch project powered by an **ESP32-S3**, custom PCB, and a 1.5" round IPS display (466×466px)
+  - Planing a Volvo V60 2015 Tech Upgrade
   - A heavily modified RC car based on a **Raspberry Pi Zero 2 W** with a custom PCB
   - A fully 3D-printed DIY drone project

-- 🌱 **Currently learning:** Advanced PCB design, QSPI display drivers, and efficient IoT integrations
+- 🌱 **Currently learning:** Advanced PCB design and efficient IoT integrations

 - 💬 **Ask me about:** ESP32, Raspberry Pi, custom PCBs, 3D printing, reverse engineering, and hardware/software integration